voluntarily/vly2/docs/slideshows/developer_overview.md

 Create a git branch to hold your changes:

     git branch 'doc/VP-82/andrew'

+Change to your git branch:

+    git checkout doc/VP-82/andrew

 format branch name as: type/jira/label.
 [VP-82](https://voluntarily.atlassian.net/browse/VP-82) is the jira ticket used to add contributors.